CallumSmith1/Technical-Test/README.md

 GET           | https://api.restful-api.dev/objects/objectID
 DELETE        | https://api.restful-api.dev/objects/objectID

 Below are the steps you'll need to take to complete the task.
-You can utilise the template in the "Postman Test" folder by importing it into Postman and using the included comment suggestions.
+You can utilise the template in the "postman" folder by importing it into Postman and using the included comment suggestions.
 However, if you feel confident, you can implement the steps in your own way.

 ### Step 1 - The POST request:
 1. Create a POST request with a JSON object as the body.